What is a key advantage of dual technology motion detectors?

 Prepare for the Utah Burglar Alarm Qualifying Agent Test.
 Study with flashcards and multiple choice questions, each with hints and explanations.
 Get exam ready!

-A key advantage of dual technology motion detectors is their ability to minimize false alarms.
-These detectors combine two different sensing technologies, typically passive infrared (PIR) and microwave, to improve the accuracy of detection.
-By requiring confirmation from both technologies before triggering an alarm, dual technology systems significantly reduce the likelihood of false alarms caused by environmental factors such as pets, moving shadows, or sudden temperature changes that might otherwise be detected by a single sensor.
-This reliability is especially important in environments where false alarms can lead to safety concerns, increased service costs, or fines from responding authorities.
+A key advantage of dual technology motion detectors is that they significantly minimize false alarms.
+These detectors typically combine two different sensing technologies, such as passive infrared (PIR) and microwave detection.
+By requiring both technologies to detect motion before triggering an alarm, the system reduces the likelihood of false alarms caused by environmental factors such as pets, moving shadows, or other non-threatening stimuli.

 Subscribe